Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 While many Toro sprinkler head repair tasks are DIY friendly, some problems require a licensed professional.
 If an entire zone won’t turn on, you have persistent low pressure across multiple zones, or you suspect an underground leak, it’s time to call for help.
 These symptoms often point to a faulty valve, a mainline break, or electrical issues.

-For professional, reliable Toro sprinkler head repair and system maintenance in Lubbock and West Texas, contact the experienced team at M&M Sprinklers.
+For reliable Toro sprinkler head repair and system maintenance in Lubbock and across West Texas, schedule a visit with M&M Sprinklers.

 Frequently Asked Questions